-- Investments in listed companies and treasury shares are valued at the closing price.
-However, the value of shares underlying any commitments made by the group is capped at the conversion / exercise price. - Investments in unlisted companies are valued at their book value, less any impairment losses. - Regarding the portfolio of Sienna Capital, the valuation corresponds to the sum of its investments, marked to market, as determined by fund managers.
+- investments in listed companies and treasury shares are valued at the closing price.
+However, the value of shares underlying any commitments made by the group is capped at the conversion/exercise price; - investments in unlisted companies are valued at their book value, less any impairment losses;

+• regarding the portfolio of Sienna Capital, the valuation corresponds to the sum of its investments, marked to market, as determined by fund managers, to which is added Sienna Capital's net cash or, where applicable, to which is deducted Sienna Capital's net debt.